kkmehta03/CymbelineInnovation_RemoteLabs/README.md

 Remote Labs Kit developed by Cymbeline Innovation, using Wemos D1 Mini ESP8266 Web Server &amp; arduino Web Sockets.
 The kit is designed for 3 inputs and has 5 outputs.

-#### Before trying any uploads or any changes to the code, please go through the step-by-step PPT and ensure all libraries and device drivers are perfectly installed.
+#### Before trying any uploads or any changes to the code, please download and go through the [step-by-step PPT](https://github.com/KhyatiMehta3/CymbelineInnovation_RemoteLabs/blob/master/Step%20by%20Step%20Instructions.pptx) and ensure all libraries and device drivers are perfectly installed.
 Most possible errors occur because your libraries aren't included.

 ### Inputs
 |Inputs|Pins|